prexymtha/COMPETITION-ECONOMICS-RESEARCH/README.md

 This repository contains code for analysing the evolution of South Africa’s merger notification thresholds from 1999 to 2026.
-Using Bloomberg Mergers & Acquisitions (M&A) data, together with CPI, nominal and real GDP, and market capitalisation as benchmarks, we compare actual threshold paths to counterfactual scenarios against other countries
+Using Bloomberg Mergers & Acquisitions (M&A) data, together with CPI, nominal and real GDP, JSE market capitalisation, and the FTSE/JSE All Share Index (ALSI) as benchmarks, we compare actual threshold paths to counterfactual scenarios against other countries.

 # DATA